-Hastings Council in 1971 set up the Hastings Country Park, then consisting of 510 acres of clifftop walks, the three glens and the East Hill.
-At that time the council also owned a further 300-plus acres of neighbouring farmland, leased to a farmer.
+Hastings Council in 1971 set up the Hastings Country Park, then consisting of 510 acres of cliff-top walks, the three glens and the East Hill.
+At that time the council also owned a further 300-plus acres of adjoining farmland, leased to a farmer.
 When this farm was repossessed in 2001 the council decided to manage the Country Park and farmland together, along with a small amount of other land, as a ‘local nature reserve’ under the 1949 National Parks Act.
-This was formally agreed in July 2006, creating the Hastings Country Park Nature Reserve.
+This was formally agreed in July 2006, creating the Hastings Country Park Local Nature Reserve.
 The Reserve now consists of 522 acres of designated Country Park and 331 acres of farmland.

 Hastings Council is the sole owner of all the land within the Reserve, although some of it on the north-east edge is outside the borough boundary, being in Rother District.
 All the Reserve lies within the High Weald Area of Outstanding Natural Beauty (AONB).
 The majority of the park is designated a Special Area of Conservation (SAC) under European legislation, and a Site of Special Scientific Interest (SSSI) under domestic legislation, because of the unique wildlife and the fossil-rich soft rock cliff and slope.
-The top of the East Hill may have been an Iron Age fort, and the eastern half of it is a Scheduled Ancient Monument (SAM).
+The top of the East Hill was probably an Iron Age fort, and the eastern half of it is a Scheduled Ancient Monument (SAM).

 The Reserve owes its existence to the Collier and Milward families, who accumulated thousands of acres of land in eastern Sussex in the 18th and early 19th centuries, but in the following decades did not sell the Reserve area for development.
 The town’s most powerful land-owning families of two centuries ago became its main environmental benefactors.